Arthur-Rankin/CompSci-1/Readme.md

 - Chapter 8: Searching and Sorting Arrays
     - binarySearch program:
         - aa complete program using the binarySearch funtion.
 It searches an array of employee ID numbers for a specific value given by the user.
+    - linearSearch program:
         - a complete program that uses the linearSearch function.
 It searches the five-element array tests to find a score of 100.
+    - bubbleSort
+        - bubble sorting function